 Historical Marker #51 in Bourbon County highlights the history of the Cane Ridge Meeting House and the famous revival of 1801 and its results.
 Six miles east of Paris on KY 537.

-Cane Ridge Meeting House, built in 1791, is a very special place for many reasons.
-Hardy pioneers, following the advice of Daniel Bone, came to this ridge of cane between two creeks to make their homes and build their church in the county of Kentucky in the state of Virginia.
-From the surrounding virgin forest, these pioneers cut blue ash logs and built their church 50’ x 30’ without heat or chinking between the logs.
+Cane Ridge Meeting House was built in 1791, one year before Kentucky was officially a state.
+Following the advice of Daniel Boone, White settlers came to a ridge of cane between two creeks to make their homes and build their church in the county of Kentucky in the state of Virginia.
+From the surrounding virgin forest, they cut blue ash logs and built their church 50’ x 30’ without heat or chinking between the logs.
 There were doors on the east end and the west end with the pulpit and communion table on the north side.
 The pulpit was approached by several steps so that the preacher looked down on the congregation.
 He looked up, however, to the gallery where the slaves sat.
 They entered a high opening on the west end by an outside ladder, which was removed in 1829 with the gallery during a modernizing so that the slaves then sat downstairs with their masters and enjoyed full membership.

 During the Great Revival years, beginning in 1799, many revivals took place, but the largest was at Cane Ridge August 7 – 12, 1801.
 Estimates claimed that 20-30,000 people attended this revival, interested in salvation and socializing.
 There was a great spirit of freedom left over from the Revolutionary War, and the worshippers threw off their fear of the wrath of God and rejoiced in the love of a forgiving Lord.
 This freedom of belief, especially in the New Testament, eventually led to the establishment of the Christian Church (Disciples of Christ), the Christian Church and the United Church of Christ.